AkiraEgawa/DesAnimate/README.md

 ## Overview

-This is a program that when given a video, can turn it into a series of desmos functions to animate it using bezier curves
+The script executes a multi-step pipeline that extracts frames from a video, processes them into lines, converts those lines into Bezier curves, and compiles them into Desmos equations

 ### Inspiration